docker/docs/docker-hub/builds/classic.md

 **Q: What happens to automated builds I created in the old Docker Hub?**

 A: They are now Classic Automated Builds.
-There are no functional differences with the old automated builds and everything (build triggers, existing build rules etc) should continue to work seamlessly.
+There are no functional differences with the old automated builds and everything (build triggers, existing build rules) should continue to work seamlessly.

 **Q: Is it possible to convert an existing Classic Automated Build?**